Optimistic Online Non-stochastic Control via FTRL: Introduction

 We achieve such optimistic guarantees by departing from the standard analysis approach of reducing the learner's non-stationary policy to a stationary one \cite{pmlr-v97-agarwal19c, zhao2022non, 10384153}, and instead directly analyzing the non-stationary policy.
 Specifically, to address the first challenge, we demonstrate that the additive separability of the linearized costs allows expressing the costs as a sum of \emph{memoryless} but \emph{delayed} functions of each of the decision variables.
 Next, to tackle the second challenge, we analyze the performance of each decision variable \emph{separately} via an alternative reduction to the framework of ``optimism with delay" \cite{optimdelay21}.
 Nonetheless, we customize this later framework with a specific ``hint" design that exploits the structure of NSC where the cost is indeed delayed but still \emph{gradually} being revealed at each step, leading to tighter bounds.
-We make these intuition-focused points concrete in our upcoming analysis.
+We make these intuition-focused points concrete in the upcoming analysis.

-The main contribution is designing the first optimistic controller with policy regret that scales from $\mathcal{O}(1)$ to $\mathcal{O}(\sqrt{T})$, depending on the predictions' accuracy.
-The methodology is based on a new perspective on stateful systems as systems with delayed feedback, for which we build upon recent results on delay and optimism.
+The main contribution is an optimistic controller with policy regret scaling from $\mathcal{O}(1)$ to $\mathcal{O}(\sqrt{T})$, based on prediction accuracy.
+The methodology hinges on a new perspective on stateful systems (with a prediction oracle) as systems with delayed feedback, for which we build upon recent results on delay and optimism.
 The next section reviews the related works.
-Sec. \ref{sec:prelem} provides the necessary background for our new algorithm, \texttt{OptFTRL-C}, introduced in Section \ref{sec:algo}.
+Sec. \ref{sec:prelem} provides the necessary background for the new algorithm, \texttt{OptFTRL-C}, introduced in Section \ref{sec:algo}.
 We then present numerical examples in Sec. \ref{sec:ne} and conclude.